 Speculative data based on voter turnout in New York’s gubernatorial elections suggests that Adams could have received at least an additional ~77,000 votes from New York, while Jackson may have received virtually none.3

 This massive vote swing alone could have turned the popular vote in favor of Adams over Jackson.
-Therefore the claims that Jackson was the true choice of the people in the election of 1824 were simply unfounded.
+Therefore the claims that Jackson was the true choice of the people in the election of 1824 do not stand upon closer examination.

-The “Corrupt Bargain” of 1824 was important as Andrew Jackson used the unfounded claims to maintain popular support during Adams’ presidency and capitalized on the outrage by winning a rematch in the election of 1828.
+The significance of the “Corrupt Bargain” election of 1824 lies in how Andrew Jackson used the unfounded claims to maintain popular support during Adams’ presidency and capitalized on the outrage by winning a rematch in the election of 1828.

 Jackson’s politically savvy move of enraging his base supporters and giving them a cause to become politically active certainly helped in his election victory.
 Voter turnout drastically increased from 1824 to 1828, rising from ~27% to ~57% of the voting eligible population.

-Adams was a long shot for reelection simply due to the nature upon which he won in the first place.
+Adams’ chances for reelection were slim simply due to the nature upon which he won in the first place.
 Adams benefited from the fractured nature of the 1824 election where four separate candidates garnered significant electoral and popular votes.